1808: The Catholic Church, the Jesuits, and Enslaved People in St. Louis

 Though enslaved people owned by the Catholic Church and the Jesuits sued for their freedom, most of them remained in service to the Order.
 Many of them endured horrendous living conditions, and even “suffered physical abuse and on occasion sexual abuse by their Jesuit owners and others” (Schmidt et al., 2021).
 After slavery was abolished in Missouri in January 1865, formerly enslaved people remained in dubious working relationships with the Catholic Church and the Jesuits through labor contracts (Schmidt et al., 2021).

-African Americans and Religion
+2: African Americans & Religion

 Engraving of Frederick Douglas from 1875.

-Frederick Douglas
+Frederick Douglass

 Image Source: Wikipedia.

 Enslaved Africans developed different traditions around the use of religion in their personal and social lives.
-While it was used as a tool of oppression by White farmers and some religious leaders, it was used equally by Black men and women as a form of resistance, humanization, and hope.
+While it was used as a tool of oppression by White farmers and some religious leaders, it was equally used by Black men and women as a form of resistance, humanization, and hope.

 Want to learn more?
 Listen to African American spirituals at the Library of Congress.